aergoio/guide/source/specs/p2p/peerconnect.rst

 Node Discovery
 ==============

+When the Aergo server starts running, you need a way to connect to the network.
-Aergo server need to know where other server nodes are.
+To do this, you need to know and connect to other Aergo server nodes already connected to the chain.
-There are several ways to do.
+Aergo does this using several methods.

 Query polaris
 -------------